 Don’t put your policy in a drawer somewhere and let it collect dust.
 Review it every year to make sure you’re covered.

 Looking for more information to understanding your insurance?
-Find them in our newsletter.
+Find them here on Extra Mile.